 Pan-fry the paneer for about 2-3 minutes per side, then remove the cheese from the pan and set it aside.

 The rest of the recipe comes together quickly.

 Cook chopped onions, ginger, garlic, and serrano chili in a little olive oil.
 It slowly cooks for about 15 minutes filling your kitchen with the most incredible aroma.

 When the onion mixture is the color of caramel, add in the spices.

 One of the spices I use in this saag paneer recipe is garam masala.

 Garam masala is an important spice blend also used in many Indian recipes.
-It’s hard for me to find a jar of it in my grocery and when I do, it’s expensive.
+It's sometimes hard for me to find a jar of it in my grocery and when I do, it tends to be a bit expensive.
 So, I make my own.
 You can find the recipe for garam masala HERE.

 Along with the garam masala, add in coriander and cumin and let the mixture cook for about a minute before adding in the spinach.

 The spinach wilts and cooks along with the other ingredients.